Wells Fargo's loan book shrinks, profit misses estimates

 Even with loan balances falling, the bank’s net interest income rose 1 percent, helped by higher interest rates.

-JPMorgan Chase’s (JPM.N) average core loans rose 7 percent,
+JPMorgan Chase & Co (JPM.N) said on Friday its average core loans rose 7 percent from a year ago.

-One consequence of the slow loan and deposit growth is that the bank does not have to worry about bumping up against a regulator-imposed cap on its balance sheet.
+One consequence of Wells Fargo’s slow loan and deposit growth is that the bank does not have to worry about bumping up against a regulator-imposed cap on its balance sheet.

 The Federal Reserve has ordered Wells Fargo to keep assets below $1.95 trillion until the bank’s governance and controls improve.